Vermentino Wine

 Why we planted Vermentino in Napa Valley…

 When Mark was a kid, there was a cousin variety, Malvasia, that was widely planted in Napa.
 Malvasia was first planted by Italian settlers in the early 1900s, and much of it was later ripped out and replanted as Napa’s leading varietals of today- Cabernet Sauvignon and Chardonnay.
-Based on the similarities of farming this white varietal, he knew Vermentino would perform well in Rutherford- and it certainly did.
+Based on the similarities of farming this white varietal, Mark knew Vermentino would perform well in Rutherford- and it certainly did.

-2021 RUTHERFORD DUST VERMENTINO |
+2023 RUTHERFORD DUST VERMENTINO

 “With the soils, terroir and with the Mediterranean climate that Napa Valley has,